 The purpose of this day changed after the First World War when any and all men and women who died in either war or military action were honored.

-This saw federal holidays created to make three-day weekends.
+This saw federal holidays created to make 3-day weekends.

 What Can You Do?